 The following is current information as reported by the World Health Organization (WHO) and the U.S. Centers for Disease Control (CDC):

-WHO—International Travel and Health (current online update, Country List)(2016) Malaria risk due predominantly to P. falciparum exists throughout the year in the whole country.
-There is less risk from January to June inclusive in the central western regions.
+WHO—International Travel and Health (current online update, Country List)(2018) Malaria risk due predominantly to P. falciparum exists throughout the year in the entire country.
+There is less risk from January through June in the central western regions.

 - Recommended prevention: C – Risk of P. falciparum malaria, in combination with reported chloroquine and sulfadoxine–pyrimethamine resistance.
 Mosquito bite prevention plus atovaquone–proguanil or doxycycline or mefloquine chemoprophylaxis (select according to reported side effects and contraindications) a